Religion in Singapore: Spirit-Medium Cults

 Some dang-ki believe in a spirit who "shakes the Heavens [and] comes from the west riding on a tiger and a dragon, bearing a holy seal".
 This being's voice is "like thunder" and "makes the shen (spirits)...and devils tremble", it wields a sword that can kill evil spirits, and it can bring salvation.

+Subud

+Subud (Susila, Budhi, Dharma) is an Indonesia-origin Javanese syncretic movement founded in 1920s.
+The Singapore's group belongs to Australasian zone 1 of the World Subud Association.

+Theosophical Society

+The Singapore Lodge of the American esoteric Theosophical Society was formed in 1889.
+It has a large collection of rare library books on Theosophy, religion and philosophy.
+The Singapore Lodge Theosophical Society is located at 24 New Industrial Road and has a few hundred members from diverse ethnic background.

 Transcendental Meditation

 The Transcendental Meditation movement was founded by Indian guru Maharishi Mahesh Yogi in the mid-1950s.
 Central to the movement is a specific form of silent, mantra meditation that is practised for 15–20 minutes twice per day and is taught by certified teachers through a standard course of instruction, which costs a fee that varies by country.
 The Singapore TM Centre is run by The Spiritual Regeneration Movement Foundation of Singapore and located at Cendex Centre on Lower Delta Road.
 It charges S$1,500 per adult and S$2,400 per family for a course that includes personal instruction and follow-up group sessions.